Fox NFL Sunday: Cleatus the Robot

 Games aired on the weekend following New Year's Day typically show Cleatus sitting on a bench holding an ice pack to his head, as if nursing a hangover.
 During the MLB postseason in October until the conclusion of the World Series (both of which air on Fox), the character is also seen taking baseballs from a basket and hitting them with a bat towards the background.
 Cleatus is usually replaced with a robotic turkey during Fox's Thanksgiving NFL game broadcasts.

 Fox has since manufactured an action figure of the character, which it sells on the Fox Sports website, available in the character's normal appearance as well as in special uniforms customized for all 32 NFL franchises.

 In response to the creation of Cleatus, Fox Sports created Digger, an animated gopher mascot for NASCAR on Fox telecasts; the character was originally seen only during the races when the in-track cameras knowns as the "Digger Cam" were shown, but his role soon expanded.
 Unlike Cleatus, however, Digger was not well received by fans, and sparked an internet and Twitter outcry for his removal from the broadcast.
 While Digger was featured heavily in 2009, he only made cameo appearances in 2010 before being phased out completely the following year.
 Starting in 2014, Frank Krimel is the driver of Fox Sports 1 Cleatus competing in Monster Jam.

 Cleatus was included in an episode of The Simpsons, "The Spy Who Learned Me", and in sketches on Late Night with Conan O'Brien.

 During the 2019 WWE draft, Cleatus the Robot would appear in war room-style backstage vignettes with actors portraying Fox executives making selections for the WWE Smackdown brand.

 Sky Sports in the United Kingdom, which was until October 2018 owned by 21st Century Fox, uses a modified version of the Cleatus opening sequence and sponsorship tags with their own branding.

+Cleatus celebrated his 20th birthday during the 2025 NFL season.
+During the season, Cleatus was featured in an episode of NFL Films Presents, in which a mascot version of Cleatus visited SoFi Stadium and celebrated his birthday alongside NFL on Fox announcers Kevin Kugler, Daryl Johnston and Allison Williams.